pi3d/pi3d.github.com/sphinx/FAQ.rst

       available in blender to define the sharpness of edges.

-      NB You will need to define uv mapping even if you define a material colour and don't intend to use a texture but might want to use a normal mapping shader.
+      NB You will need to define uv mapping even if you define a material color and don't intend to use a texture but might want to use a normal mapping shader.
 To do this in blender you need to tab to edit mode, select all vertices (a), unwrap (u, Unwrap).
 If the model has multiple objects you will need to do this for each one.
 After you export you may need to